 This then is the origin of the name Château Rousseau de Sipian, with its reference to the name of the Rousseau family who built the Château and to the former name of the Domaine de Sipian.

 The vini-viticultural activity continued and in October 2000, Christopher Racey and his father Roy, both passionate wine-lovers, acquired the Château and began extensive modernisation work in the cellars and in the vineyard.
-Their efforts were immediately rewarded on the presentation of their first vintage, the 2001, which was awarded a gold medal at the Concours de Bordeaux Vins d’Aquitaine in 2003.
+Their efforts were regularly rewarded with medals attributed to wine contests in Paris and Bordeaux, without forgerting the "Reconnaissance Cru Bourgeois" since the 2008 vintage.